 Louisiana Issues Quarantine To Control Invasive Marsh-Killing Bug

 Louisiana's shrinking coast faces a new threat.
-In addition to sinking land, sea level rise, and erosion — a tiny bug from the other side of the ocean is killing off marshes.
+In addition to sinking land, rising sea levels and erosion — a tiny bug from the other side of the globe is killing off marshes.

-Down near the mouth of the Mississippi River, Roseau cane is everywhere.
+Down near the mouth of the Mississippi River, roseau cane is everywhere.
 It grows tall and bright green, as far as the eye can see.
 But about a year and a half ago, people noticed that large swaths of it were dying.

 Todd Baker is a biologist with Louisiana's Department of Wildlife and Fisheries.
 From the front of a boat, he bends over and grabs a long, slender piece of cane.
 It's brown and half-dead.
-He peels it apart to reveal the killer — an insect no larger than the fingernail of an adult's pinky.
+He peels it apart to reveal the killer — an insect no larger than the nail of an adult's pinkie finger.

 It burrows its nose into the cane and sucks out the sap.